annaesvensson/yellow-publish/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`PublishSourceDirectory` = directory with source code
+`PublishCodeDirectory` = directory with code of published extensions

 <a id="settings-extension"></a>The following settings can be configured in file `extension.ini`: